KathanSheth/Advanced-Lane-Lines-Detection-Self-Driving-Car-/advanced_lane_lines_detection.md

 ### Discussion

 I learned a lot from this project.
 I found difficulties in shadow part of the video and I feel that I can do better in my pipeline which is independent of "COLOR".
 Also, the next thing I would like to save previous frames slope (Average Slope) values for left and right lanes.

+Also, I doubt that if my pipeline will work for night (very dark) images.
+I feel that I still need to improve my thresholding technique (which is more independent of colorspace) to make my pipeline robust!!